krisztianloki/ess_plcfactory/template_factory/README.md

 ## Specifying defaults

-**`set_defaults`** can be used to define global and/or variable type specific default values.
+**`set_defaults`** can be used to define global and/or variable type specific default values. `set_defaults` calls are cumulative; new defaults will be added to the previous ones.
 Values specified when adding a variable take precedence.

+**`clear_defaults`** can be used to clear defaults that were set so far for a variable.

 ### Setting defaults for everything